zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

-     "[Like this, Ma Gendiya:] If it is true that it is not pure by seeing, by hearing, by wisdom, nor by virtue of precepts and prohibitions, is not due to invisible, unheard, unwise, unpredictable, unrestricted, I think it is the method of confusion, some people return to seeing as pure. " 76.[World Zun: "Ma Gendiya!"]
+     "[Like this, Ma Gendiya:] If it is true that it is not pure by seeing, by hearing, by wisdom, nor by virtue of precepts and prohibitions, is not due to invisible, unheard, unwise, unpredictable, unrestricted, I think it is the method of confusion, some people return to seeing as pure. " 76.[Blessed One: "Ma Gendiya!"]
 Yizhi repeatedly questioned after seeing it, and came to ignorance in his grip, But I don't see the subtle thoughts from here, so you think (see) as confused.
 "After seeing and repeatedly questioning": "Magendiya Brahman insisted after seeing and questioning, after insisting on adhesion, he asked about adhesion, after relying on tethering, he interrogated about tethering, and after obstructing he was interrogating obstacles.
 Questioning again and again."
 Wei Yizhi repeatedly questioned after seeing.
 ""Magendiya", the Blessed One called the Brahman by his name.
 "Blessed One", a respectful synonym... (abbreviated) Anri (pseudonym) who testified, that is, the Blessed One." is [World Blessed: "Magendiya!" "].